-The Carrot - If the score on the final exam is better than the overall course % score, the average of these two will be used for the overall course score.
+If the score on the final exam is better than the overall course % score, the average of these two will be used for the overall course score.

-The Stick - If the combined score on the tests and final exam is below 50%, this will be used for the overall course % score (grade F).
+If the score on each test and on the final exam is always below 50%, the course grade will be F regardless of performance in other assessments.